jcdubois/moth/README.md

 + mbx_receive: to retreive a mailbox sent by another task
 + exit: to end a task

-These are the services provided by the Moth kernel.
+These are the only services provided by the Moth kernel.
 All other features (drivers, interrupt handling, timer services) need to be provided by tasks from user space.

 Moth is writen in C but the goal is to move to a formal langage that would allow to prove that it does not contain any runtime error.
 [Frama-C](https://frama-c.com/) and [Spark](http://www.spark-2014.org/) are candidate languages for this future phase.

 A Separation Kernel (SK) is a specialized microkernel that provides an execution environment for components that exclusively communicate according to